jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 [Ian Malcolm, Jurassic Park](https://www.youtube.com/watch?v=kiVVzxoPTtg)

 <span v-if="rdegg" class="footnote"> F the mixture of failure and fortune. 🔺💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"></span>

+<span v-if="footBarbie" class="footnote"> This process happens many places.
+As civilization changes, winners try to keep others in their social role and not full participating members of the newly evovled society.
+The new Barbie movies shows this well.
+1950s housewifes were seen as home rearers and home makers that was only needed to make up for the atrocious infant mortality rate.
+As civilization advanced up the evolutionary tree and modern medicine could give mostly safe childbirths, women were technically freed from their roles, but needed a liberation movement to redefine their place in society.
+Likewise today, most workers are seen as automotons to supervise and manage, because early industrial machines like type writers and welders were primitive and required much human work and therefore supervision.
+By the same take measure that Barbie needed to break old social norms, so do modern workers.</span>